AnyChart/docs.anychart.com/Common_Settings/Scroller.md

 {sample}CS\_Scroller\_01{sample}

+Also, we can transmit the "true" value straight to the {api:anychart.charts.Cartesian#xScroller}**.xScroller()**{api} method.

 Now you can see that there is a scroller shown up, but the general view has not changed (though, you can drag it).
 That's because we should zoom the chart - set the area we'd like to display.

 ## Adjust

-In this section we will consider the zooming and viewing settings of the chart.
+In this section we will consider the zooming and viewing settings of a chart.

 ### Zoom